yegor256/takes/README.md

 Takes is a [true object-oriented](http://www.yegor256.com/2014/11/20/seven-virtues-of-good-object.html) and [immutable](http://www.yegor256.com/2014/06/09/objects-should-be-immutable.html) Java6 web development framework.
-Its key benefits, comparing to all others, include:
+Its key benefits, comparing to all others, include these four fundamental principles:

- * not a single mutable class!
+ 1. not a single `null`
- * not a single `public` `static` method!
+ 2. not a single `public` `static` method
- * not a single `instanceof` keyword or type casting!
+ 3. not a single mutable class
- * not a single `null`!
+ 4. not a single `instanceof` keyword, type casting, or reflection

- * no configuration files!
+Of course, there are no configuration files.
 Besides that, these are more traditional features, out of the box:

  * hit-refresh debugging